 Mental toughness plans require customization to the unique needs of each person.
-Everyone has their own DNA.
-Therefore, a mental toughness plan is needed that aligns with the individual's unique personality and abilities.
+Everyone has their DNA.
+Therefore, a mental toughness plan that aligns with the individual's unique personality and abilities is needed.

 Each person must find their own "why" for training and racing.
-Knowing and understanding your why and the greater purpose behind running and racing is crucial to a breakthrough.
+Understanding your why and the greater purpose behind running and racing are crucial to a breakthrough.

 When things get tough in life, you must have a vital purpose behind what you are doing to get through the rough patches.